Skip to docs navigation

 Instead of a game, create a story that advances as the user interacts.
 This is excellent for students who want to focus on illustration and voice-over.
 This could take the form of a digital comic book or poetry reader where the environment changes based on the user’s progress.
 Scrolling down the page or clicking Next might advance the story.

 Backgrounds could fade from day to night or characters could change expressions as the mood shifts.
-Ambient noise such as rai or city traffic could fades in on certain sections.
+Ambient noise such as rain or city traffic could fades in on certain sections.
 Specific voice over lines could play at specific moments.

 Process